TheUnproductive/ads/README.md

 ## Command Line Arguments

+### During generation of wav file:

+ - `-r` sets the sampling rate off the output wav file (default: 48000 Hz)
+ - `-d` is used to parse inpt from a file
+ - `-t` is used to set the file_type of the input data (defaults to txt)
+ - `-f1` sets the low bit frequency (defaults to 22000.0 Hz)
+ - `-f2`sets the high bit frequency (defaults to 23000.0 Hz)
+ - `-head` is used to choose the header which will be encoded (defaults to short)
+ - `-in` is used to choose a audio file into which the generated wav will be injected
+ - `-out` sets the filename for the generated wav file (defaults to out.wav)

+### During decoding of wav file:

+ - `-n` sets the filename of the file to decode (defaults to out.wav)
+ - `-in` is similar to `-t`, sets the filetype for the output

 ## Spectrum Analysis Example

 The Decoder currently output a file with the complete spectrum analysis.
 It will look something like this: